Drey Wright: 2013–14 season

-With one-year remaining on his contract, Wright signed a two-year extension on 26 July 2013 to keep him with the club until summer 2016.
-He was brought on as a substitute in the opening game of the season on 3 August in a 1–0 win at Gillingham, setting up Andy Bond to score the 88th-minute winner.
+With one year remaining on his contract, Wright signed a two-year extension on 26 July 2013 to keep him with the club until summer 2016.
+He was brought on as a substitute in the season's opening game on 3 August in a 1–0 win at Gillingham, setting up Andy Bond to score the 88th-minute winner.

 A calf strain left Wright out of action in early September, but he recovered in time to make his first start of the season in their 2–0 away defeat to Coventry City on 8 September.
-Having undergone a knee operation in October 2013, Wright returned to light training with the squad in February 2014 having not featured since 14 September 2013 in the U's 2–2 draw with Bradford City.
+Having undergone a knee operation in October 2013, Wright returned to light training with the squad in February 2014, having not featured since 14 September 2013 in the U's 2–2 draw with Bradford City.
 He continued his comeback from injury on 6 March when he played for 60 minutes in Colchester's Essex Senior Cup semi-final defeat to Concord Rangers.
-Manager Joe Dunne then announced that he was looking to loan Wright out to another club in order to find first-team action elsewhere to aid his recovery process.
-However, Wright then made his first appearance for the first-team in almost seven months as a substitute for David Wright in the U's 2–0 away defeat to Peterborough United on 2 April.
+Manager Joe Dunne then announced that he was looking to loan Wright to another club to find first-team action elsewhere to aid his recovery process.
+However, Wright made his first appearance for the first-team in almost seven months as a substitute for David Wright in the U's 2–0 away defeat to Peterborough United on 2 April.
 Wright finished his injury-blighted campaign with 13 appearances.

 2014–15 season

-After starting Colchester's first game of the season at home to Oldham Athletic on 9 August 2014, Wright suffered a recurrence of his knee injury which forced him out of much of last season.
+After starting Colchester's first game of the season at home to Oldham Athletic on 9 August 2014, Wright suffered a recurrence of his knee injury, which forced him out of much of last season.
 He was withdrawn after 64 minutes and replaced by Dominic Vose in the 2–2 draw.
-He returned to first-team action for the first time in six weeks, and for the first time under new manager Tony Humes on 20 September as an 84th-minute substitute for Gavin Massey in a 0–0 home draw with Bradford City.
+He returned to first-team action for the first time in six weeks, and for the first time under new manager Tony Humes, on 20 September as an 84th-minute substitute for Gavin Massey in a 0–0 home draw with Bradford City.

-Wright announced his return to full fitness in late September following his return to the first-team, and then scored his first goal of the season, and his first for the club in 18-months, with the opener in Colchester's 3–3 Football League Trophy draw with Gillingham on 7 October.
-Wright then limped out of the under-21 Development Squad 5–0 defeat at home to Sheffield Wednesday on 14 October with another recurrence of his knee injury.
+Wright announced his return to full fitness in late September following his return to the first-team, and then scored his first goal of the season, and his first for the club in 18 months, with the opener in Colchester's 3–3 Football League Trophy draw with Gillingham on 7 October.
+Wright then limped out of the under-21 Development Squad's 5–0 defeat at home to Sheffield Wednesday on 14 October with another recurrence of his knee injury.
 As a result of the injury, Wright was ruled out for the rest of the season with cruciate ligament damage.